camunda/camunda-docs-manual/content/user-guide/testing/_index.md

 Each version of Camunda Platform Assert is bound to a specific version of Camunda Platform and AssertJ.
 Only these default combinations are recommended (and supported) by Camunda.
 Nevertheless, each version of Camunda Platform Assert can be combined with newer patch versions of the Camunda Platform engine, though such combinations must be thoroughly tested before being used in production.
 All versions prior to 3.0.0 belong to the community extension are not part of the official Camunda Platform product support.
+With Camunda Platform 7.17.0 the project was moved into the [Camunda Platform repository](https://github.com/camunda/camunda-bpm-platform) and will use the same versioning as Camunda Platform in the future.

 <table class="table table-striped">
   <tr>